RECORD CLEANING TIPS

 - Record archives need to breathe.
 Use acid-free paper sleeves.

-- Store records vertically and not tightly packed.
+- Store records vertically and not tightly packed, away from sunlight.

 The long version: